ni/monodrive-documentation/docs/monoDrive_home/Viewport.md

 # Viewport

-The Viewport sensor allows configuration of the camera that is displayed in the monoDrive Simulator or Scenario Editor.
+The Viewport sensor allows a client to configure the camera that is displayed in the monoDrive Simulator or Scenario Editor.

 ## Configuration